-The solutions are critical in the backdrop of carbon emissions from food delivery projected to rise by 32% by 2022.
+The solutions are critical against the backdrop of carbon emissions from food delivery projected to rise by 32% by 2022.
 Kiwibot is an intelligent robot solution that enables customers to order food from participating restaurants in their local area.
 However, the innovative twist is the food delivered by a Kiwibot—an autonomous robot on wheels.

 Kiwibot has over 400 robots making over 150,000 deliveries, which has made them the number one robot delivery platform globally since its induction in 2017.
 The company has been making significant strides, expanding across the globe from Colombia to California, the USA, and more.
 According to Forbes, the startup has recently signed a collaboration with Careem, a subsidiary application of Uber operating in the Middle East, to launch 1,200 delivery robots in Dubai, UAE.

 When discussing sustainable technology, one cannot miss out on Apple.
-Apple created renewable sources account in 2020 for 90% of the renewable electricity its facilities use, which is around 1.5 gigawatts currently in use.
+They created renewable sources account 2020 for 90% of the renewable electricity its facilities use, which is around 1.5 gigawatts currently in use.
 Plus, Apple is focusing on scaling the use of recycled plastics across its products.
 For example, the mesh fabric of the HomePod mini is made with 90% recycled plastic.

 It’s time to be responsible and adopt sustainable technology solutions to transform the business landscape, creating a cohesive environmental ecosystem.